maoivy/61040-a5/README.md

 **Throws**

-- `403` if the user is not logged in
-- `403` if the user is not the author of the freet
+- `403` if the user is not logged in or not the author of the freet
-- `404` if the freetId is invalid
+- `404` if the freet with freetId is not found

 #### `PUT /api/freets/:freetId?` - Update an existing freet